divyakelaskar/LearnByCodingSuite/lightweight-branching-workflow.md

-# Main branch stays stable.
+# Main branch stays stable..

 # Each developer creates a branch per feature (or per bug fix) with a meaningful name (`feature/login`, `fix/api-errors`, etc.).